 This tutorial will demonstrate how to embed Excel or Google Sheets tables into HTML.

-2. From the dropdown list below the file name, select Web Page (*.htm, *.html) and then click Save.
+- From the drop-down list below the file name, select Web Page (*.htm, *.html) and then click Save.

 Embed Excel Sheet With Office Live